nawka12/KayClipper/README.md

     ```

 This script will:
--   Automatically download `yt-dlp.exe` and `ffmpeg.exe` into a temporary `bin` folder.
+-   On Windows, automatically download `ffmpeg.exe` and `ffprobe.exe` into a `bin` folder if they are missing.
+This folder will be bundled with the app.
--   Run `PyInstaller` with all the necessary settings to bundle your application, its dependencies, and the required assets into a single file.
+-   Run `PyInstaller` with all the necessary settings to bundle the application, its Python dependencies (like `yt-dlp` and `customtkinter`), and the required assets into a single file.

-The final executable will be located in the `dist` folder, named `KayClipper.exe`.
+The final executable will be located in the `dist` folder.

 ## How It Works

-This application constructs and executes a `yt-dlp` command in the background based on your inputs.
-It uses multi-threading to ensure the user interface doesn't freeze during the download and clipping process.
+This application uses the `yt-dlp` Python library to handle the downloading and processing of videos.
+It constructs a dictionary of options based on your inputs and passes it to `yt-dlp`'s main function.
+This provides more robust integration than calling the command-line tool.

+The application runs the clipping process in a separate thread to ensure the user interface remains responsive.
+Progress hooks from `yt-dlp` are used to update the progress bar in real-time.

-On startup, it detects the user's GPU (on Windows) and will automatically add the correct arguments (`-c:v h264_nvenc`, etc.) to leverage hardware acceleration for video encoding, which significantly speeds up the process.
-The key `yt-dlp` features it uses are `--download-sections` and `--force-keyframes-at-cuts` for efficient and accurate clipping.
+On startup, it detects the user's GPU (on Windows) and will automatically add the correct `ffmpeg` arguments to the `yt-dlp` options.
+This leverages hardware acceleration for both decoding and encoding (`-hwaccel cuda`, `-c:v h264_nvenc`, etc.), which significantly speeds up the transcoding process by keeping the video frames on the GPU.

 ## License